emmanuelsilva/co2-monitoring-service/README.md

 # Tests

+Each commit will be tested using Github's actions.

 ### business

 As business rules are pure functions, mocks are not allowed here, so just individual and focused tests are necessary for each test any business function.